TranSpeech/TranSpeech.github.io/index.md

 <br>

-# TranSpeech: Speech-to-Speech Translation With Bilateral Perturbation
+# Bilateral Perturbation

-## BIP
+Utterances with the single-perturbed acoustic condition, remaining the linguistic content unchanged.

+RR: random resampling.
+F: a chain function $F = fs(pr(peq(x)))$ for random pitch shifting.

 <br>
 <ruby>Text: really interesting work will finally be undertaken on that topicreally interesting work will finally be undertaken on that topic.</ruby>